Belgian Numbers (formerly Eric Numbers).

 _______

-Again, this sequence should be red like this: 68 (for instance) is an Belgian‑6 number; 70 is an Belgian‑7 number; (and so are also 71 and 77); 80 is an Belgian‑8 number, etc. All the above SBN-1 integers use their leftmost digit as seed for their building sequence.
+Again, this sequence should be red like this: 68 (for instance) is a Belgian‑6 number; 70 is a Belgian‑7 number; (and so are also 71 and 77); 80 is a Belgian‑8 number, etc. All the above SBN_1 integers use their leftmost digit as seed for their building sequence.

-The second types of Self Belgian Numbers (my favorite, SBN-2) are numbers who fully show all their digits (in the same order) at the beginning of their building sequence – and not only their leftmost one.
-61 is the first such integer:
+The second types of Self Belgian Numbers (my favorites, SBN_2) are numbers who fully show all their digits (in the same order) at the beginning of their building sequence – and not only their leftmost one.
+61 is the first such integer with more than one digit:

 6 12 13 19 20 26 27 33 34 40 41 47 48 54 55 61.